Tenth East Asia Summit

 The Tenth East Asia Summit was held in Kuala Lumpur, Malaysia on November 21–22, 2015.
 The East Asia Summit is an annual meeting of national leaders from the East Asian region and adjoining countries.

 Attending delegations

-The heads of state and heads of government of the eighteen countries were participated in the summit.
+The heads of state and heads of government of the eighteen countries participated in the summit.

 Agenda

-The agenda of EAS meeting was to establishment of an ASEAN Community and the signing of the U.S.-ASEAN strategic partnership.
+The agenda of EAS meeting was the establishment of an ASEAN Community and the signing of the U.S.-ASEAN strategic partnership.
 The meeting also saw the official extension of the plan of action (POA) to implement the Phnom Penh Declaration on the East Asia Summit Development Initiative until the end of 2017.